Showing posts with label Entrepreneurship. Show all posts

 What’s the difference between Sherwin William’s manufacturing process and yours?

-“My manufacturing process is innovative because I have built it on solar.
-I’m not talking about solar panels that power a plant, everyone is doing that.
-I’m talking about manufacturing my batch with the sun’s rays.
+“When I built my manufacturing plant, I followed Bill Gates’ advice.
+He said, ‘we need to do three things to avoid a climate disaster.
+1) We have to get to zero.
+2) We need to deploy solar and wind faster and smarter.
+3) We need to create and roll out breakthrough technologies that can take us the rest of the way.’
+My manufacturing process is innovative because I did all three of those things.
+1) I got my formula to zero.
+2) I used solar, but I’m not talking about solar panels that power a plant, everyone is doing that.
+I’m capturing solar power to cook the batch inside the tote.
+3) I created zero carbon formulas and rolled them out to Walmart.
 While I was researching base formulas, I learned that Edison, Tesla, Ford, Dupont, and Sherwin-Williams harnessed their economic opportunities by using oil.
 On scale, these 19th century industrial operations account for one-fifth of global energy use and are responsible for roughly fifteen billion tons of carbon off-letting annually.
 As the oil supply decreases, prices will continue to increase.
 Eventually, the oil demand will be higher than the oil supply.
 When that happens, I expect that low-carbon and carbon-free manufacturing processes, like mine, will disrupt old-school oil-based manufacturers.”
-Becca tosses what appears to be herbs into a tote.
-She pinches a little of this, and a little of that, and folds the product into the tote with a wooden oar.
+Becca tosses what appears to be herbs into a large plastic tote.
+She pinches a little of this, and a little of that, and folds raw materials into the product with a wooden oar.

 “My formulas for paint and stain harness naturally grown renewable raw materials and utilize renewable energy sources.
 I used a ratio of total gallons produced / energy use and learned that my manufacturing carbon emission is practically zero — and the product itself has no carbon or VOC emissions.
 It’s beyond carbon, it’s #netzero, which is my vision for coatings.”